 Students wishing to receive a degree must submit a Graduation Application form to the Office of the Registrar no later than the date noted in the List of Important Dates.
-Graduation Application forms are available online (www.ambrose.edu/registrar) and from the Office of the Registrar.
+Graduation Application forms are available online at LINK and from the Office of the Registrar.

 A Graduation Application fee of \$125 must accompany the application.
 Applications received after the deadline may be accepted for consideration.
-Those that are accepted will be charged a fee of \$200.
+Those that are accepted will be charged a late fee of \$100 in addition to the graduation fee.
 Graduation applications received after the prescribed deadline may be held until the next convocation ceremony.

 The Graduation Application form alerts the Office of the Registrar to review a student's academic record for the purpose of granting a degree.
 All students who wish to graduate must, therefore, complete the Graduation Application form by the prescribed deadline, irrespective of whether or not they plan to attend the convocation ceremony.
-The Graduation Application fee similarly applies to all graduands, irrespective of attendance at the convocation ceremony.
+The Graduation Application fee similarly applies to all students, irrespective of attendance at the convocation ceremony.